-If, during enrollment in a clinical nursing course, a student's performance presents a potential safety risk, the faculty will determine, on the basis of oral and/or written documentation, whether or not the student will be permitted to continue in the course.
+If during enrollment in a clinical nursing course, a student's performance presents a potential safety risk, the faculty will determine, on the basis of oral and/or written documentation, whether or not the student will be permitted to continue in the course.
 If the student's performance presents an immediate potential harm to clients or self, program faculty and/or preceptors, in collaboration with faculty, have the responsibility and authority to immediately remove the student from the clinical environment.
-(Appendix
+(Appendix 8)

-Special Studies (N495/N595/Rural Nurse Placement Program)
+Special Studies or Independent Studies (N495/N595)